 Q. How do you see Batten’s role in the commonwealth and in the community?

 A. We can be a source and an inspiration for both leadership and policy improvement.
 We can be a place that people come to when they want great talent, and help in solving hard problems in the public interest.
-We have phenomenal expertise here, whether it’s around health or education or environment or lawmaking or global affairs or national security or humanitarian assistance, or building an entrepreneurial social sector.
+We have phenomenal expertise here, whether it’s around health or education or environment or lawmaking or global affairs and humanitarian assistance, or building an entrepreneurial social sector.
 These are just a few of the areas where we have excellent people, and we are part of an extraordinary University.

 If we can help be a bridge between the knowledge and experience created here, and the application of that knowledge to make people’s lives better, that would be an important contribution, both here in the city and also with state policymaking.